Frequently Asked Questions

 As it was indicated previously, HDPE is not naturally biodegradable since its molecular structure needs to break down with the intensity of natural UV light.
-Therefore since natural UV light (with or without sunlight) is always present it automatically penetrates the loose pile of landfill and therefore makes its effect onto the HDPE component of the paper in landfill environment.
+Therefore since natural UV light (with or without sunlight) is always present it automatically penetrates and breaks down the molecular structure of the HDPE component.

-For instance, stone paper sitting on an office desk by the window doesn’t decompose since it’s not in a “landfill environment”.
+For instance, Stone Paper® sitting on an office desk by the window doesn’t decompose since the natural environmental factors aren’t present.

-No, The entire degradability of the product is valid in landfills with the landfill environment consisting of the weight of the trash, constant UV exposure, and natural interaction with other trash and chemical reactions present in the landfill, etc….
+No, The entire degradability of the product is valid when in presence of certain feasible natural environmental conditions consisting of factors such as UV exposure, natural interaction with other external elements, natural substances, as well as chemical reactions present in the surrounding environment, etc….

 Can the paper be made biodegradable?

-Photo-degradability is the next generation from biodegradability.
-In relations to treated papers or plastic, we cannot downgrade the technology to match biodegradability standards.
-In fact we cannot make the product to slow down its degradability aspects.
-Our stone paper degrades within 6 months to 1.5 years.
-Unfortunately we cannot prolong its degradability any longer.
+Photo-degradability is another aspect of our Stone Paper®.
+In relations to treated papers or plastics, we can customize the technology to match biodegradability standards.
+In fact in the very near future we can customize the product to the point of assigning length of time for its slow or rapid degradability.
+Our current Stone Paper® materials degrade within 6 months to 1.5 years.

 Reason: Different foods have different chemical characteristics and therefore we must be absolutely certain that the food application being used in connection with our paper doesn’t create any adverse chemical reaction to negatively affect the integrity of the food or characteristics of the paper.
 For example to use the wrap for bread purposes are fine, but to use it for wrapping lemon might not be.
 It’s not the lemon or the paper itself that is the problem.
 If the paper is not properly converted into a food wrapping paper, the lemon’s acid touching the edge of the paper horizontally without the edge of the paper being protected with the protective coating might create a chemical reaction when in contact with the calcium carbonate and therefore not compliant with FDA regulations.
 This is currently being resolved with wax or an additional layer of plastic in the pulp paper industry.
 We can resolve this issue by double folding the edge of the paper so that the horizontal edge do not come in contact with food.